 What’s included in SG&A expenses?

-Selling, general, and administrative expenses essentially refer to the non-production costs of a startup.
+Selling, general, and administrative expenses essentially refer to the non-production expenses of a startup and are reported in an income statement (one of your three financial statements) under gross profit.
 These expenses are not directly attributable to the production of your product.
-The direct costs associated with producing your product are called the cost of goods sold (COGS), and don’t fall into SG&A expenses.
-Let’s look at each part of SG&A.
+The direct costs associated with producing your product are called the cost of goods sold (COGS) and don’t fall into SG&A expenses.

 Selling expenses

-- Marketing, advertising, and promotion
+- Marketing, promotion, and advertising expenses

 - Travel, meals, and lodging for staff to sales calls, events like trade shows, and client meetings